 The purpose of a facility status review is to gather general information about the overall security posture at the site.
 This would include, for example, general information on threat conditions, considerations, issues, security force performance, and system and component operation.
 The goal of this periodic review is to help determine what issues may exist so that inspection resources can be effectively managed and appropriately focused on those activities of higher significance.

 The frequency of the facility status review effort will be as described below.
-This frequency can be adjusted by or headquarters management based on planned inspection activities or changes to the current threat environment.
+This frequency can be adjusted by regional or headquarters management based on planned inspection activities or changes to the current threat environment.

 a.
 Regional and headquarters-based inspectors.
-Ascertain a facility status, at least quarterly through conversation with the licensee security point of contact or through a status review associated with the conduct of an inspection.
-Security issues of significance should be communicated to the resident and branch chief.
+Ascertain a security-oriented facility status, at least quarterly through conversation with the licensee security point of contact or through a status review associated with the conduct of an inspection.
+Security issues of significance should be communicated to the resident inspectors and regional Project branch chief.
 If necessary, this communication should take place over secure telephone or facsimile lines.

 b.
 Resident inspectors.
 Conduct a security-specific status review pursuant to IMC 2515, Appendix D. In general, security-specific status reviews are conducted during the conduct of the overall plant status review at the prescribed frequency.
-Resident inspectors should attend licensee meetings that provide an overall status of the plant and pertinent ongoing activities, such as those associated with the licensee’s plan-of-the-day, shift turnover, emergent work, or maintenance, or identified corrective actions.
+Resident inspectors should attend licensee meetings that provide an overall status of the plant and pertinent ongoing activities, such as those associated with the licensee’s plan-of-the-day, shift turnover, emergent work, operations, or maintenance, or identified corrective actions.
 Resident inspectors will communicate items of significance to their regional management.

 2201D-07 SITE/FACILITY WALKDOWN